Hobgoblin (Marvel Comics): Roderick Kingsley

-During the "AXIS" storyline, Kingsley appears as a member of Magneto's unnamed supervillain group during the fight against the Red Skull's Red Onslaught form.
+During the "AXIS" storyline, Kingsley appears as a member of Magneto's unnamed supervillain group during the fight against the Red Skull.
 When Magneto arrives to recruit him, Kingsley attacks and is subjugated and forced to join Magneto's team.
-Kingsley accompanies Magneto and the other villains recruited to Genosha.
-The inversion spell caused by Doctor Doom and Scarlet Witch affects not only the Red Skull but all those present in Genosha, making the superheroes present evil and the supervillains present good.
+The inversion spell caused by Doctor Doom and Scarlet Witch affects the Red Skull and all those present in Genosha, making the superheroes present evil and the supervillains present good.
 Following his inversion, Kingsley returns to New York and finds himself happier with his inversion, although still motivated by greed rather than altruism.
 He reactivates his franchises where he leases the personas and costumes of deceased or retired superheroes to ordinary people, but remains a wanted criminal.
 He also enfranchises his Hobgoblin persona to various people to perform heroic deeds as Hobgoblin and publishes a comic about the group for promotion.
-Among those who answer an ad are the amnesiac Lily Hollister and the underemployed teenager John Myers.
-Other attendees include a different Demolition Man, Flower Girl, Leather Boy, a character resembling Anti-Venom, a new Razorback, and a new Water Wizard.
-He sets a three phase program including a book and various articles with his brand and underground speeches named after Ned for people to make their own franchises in exchange for a share of their profits.
-Kingsley debuts his Hob-Heroes: Lily as Queen Cat, Myers as Missile Mate, Flower Girl, Leatherboy, Rocket Head, and Water Wizard.
-When the second Goblin King confronts Kingsley in his headquarters, Myers is convinced by Urich's claims that Kingsley will soon abandon the heroes he has trained.
-Missile Mate goes to Urich's headquarters and asks to join to be a supervillain.
-Urich is reluctant, but Myers shows also gathering all the supervillains Kingsley "abandoned" after being a good guy.
-When the celebration of a "Hobgoblin Day" is being held with a parade in Kingsley's honor, Missile Mate betrays Kingsley and attempts to murder him in the Goblin King's name.
-Kingsley has already expected the betrayal and has been using a hologram decoy which takes Missile Mate's blow.
-As soon as Kinglsey confronts Missile Mate, Urich appears with the Goblin Nation and attacks the celebration.
-Kingsley bests Urich in combat and leaves his rival to the authorities.
-After, he is approached by Steve Rogers to be part of a team of Avengers with the objective to stop the inverted X-Men from detonating a gene bomb which would kill everyone on the Earth who wasn't a mutant.
-The Avengers team that Kingsley joins is called the Astonishing Avengers.
 After the reinversion spell is cast to restore the Avengers and X-Men members that were affected by it back to the side of good, Kingsley is evil again.

-Kingsley was also revealed to have sold one of Goldbug's costume to an unnamed criminal to establish his version of Goldbug.